 To make the pumpkin pudding, whisk all of the ingredients (pumpkin puree, almond milk, cashew butter, maple syrup, chia seeds, vanilla extract, and spices) together in a large bowl until the mixture is smooth.
 Spoon the pudding into the eight mason jars, on top of the cooled nut crust, and place the jars in the refrigerator for at least an hour to chill and set.

 When you are ready to serve the mini pumpkin pies, whip the coconut cream for the topping.
 Take the can of coconut milk out of the refrigerator and remove the lid.
 Gently scoop out the solid coconut cream and place it in a bowl.
 Pour any remaining liquid coconut water into a jar for another use.
 Whip the coconut cream with a handheld mixer for 1 minute, until it is light and fluffy.
-Whip in the agave nectar and vanilla.
+Whip in the maple syrup and vanilla.

 Remove the mini pumpkin pies from the fridge.
 Top each one with a dollop of the whipped coconut cream, and a sprinkling of chopped pecans and cinnamon.
 Voila -- you have a delicious pumpkin dessert that is sure to put a smile on the faces around your Thanksgiving table!